mouseless/baked/unreleased.md

 - `Composite` component is now added to add multiple components to a single component slot
 - `Fieldset` component is now added that renders an object in a field-set pane
+  - `Field` schema is also added to represent a property with a label
 - New UX features are introduced in `Monolith` recipe
   - **Actions as Buttons**: to render non-`GET` actions as buttons
   - **Actions are Contents**: to render `GET` actions as contents